 Membership totals 117 in Preparatory Choir (ages 8-11), NEW Treble Choir (ages 10-15) and Concert Choir (ages 11-18).
-Concert Choir sings at the National Christmas Tree Lighting Ceremony in Washington D.C. with opera start Placido Domingo, Martha Reeves, Lorrie Morgan, the U.S. Coast Guard Band, and President and Mrs. Clinton.
-Concert Choir participates in the Carnegie Hall Children’s Choir Festival Festival in New York City.
-Fall and spring concerts continue, along with participation in the Back Festival.
+Concert Choir sings at the National Christmas Tree Lighting Ceremony in Washington D.C. with opera star Placido Domingo, Martha Reeves, Lorrie Morgan, the U.S. Coast Guard Band, and President and Mrs. Clinton.
+Concert Choir participates in the Carnegie Hall Children’s Choir Festival in New York City.
+Fall, Christmas, and spring concerts continue, along with participation in the Bach Festival.
 When Children Sing CD is released.
 Thomas Tutwiler is hired as assistant Preparatory Choir Director.

 Membership totals 136 in Preparatory, Treble, and Concert Choirs.
-Celah Pence begins as assistant directory of the Preparatory Choir.
-Performances include the Virginia Music Educator Association Meeting at The Homestead, fall, Christmas, and spring, AGO in Charlottesville, and choir exchanged with Roanoke Children’s Choir in Roanoke and Harrisonburg.
+Celah Pence begins as Assistant Director of the Preparatory Choir.
+Performances include the Virginia Music Educators Association Conference at The Homestead, fall, Christmas, and spring concerts, American Guild of Organists in Charlottesville, and choir exchanges with Roanoke Children’s Choir in Roanoke and Harrisonburg.

 Membership totals 151 in Preparatory, Treble, and Concert Choirs.
-Concert Choir sings at the American Choral Directors Association Conference in Orlando, Florida, and for East Coast Rotary Meeting at Homestead in addition to regular fall, Christmas and Spring concerts.
-An Angel Choir class is added in January for ages 6-7.
+Concert Choir sings at the American Choral Directors Association Conference in Orlando, Florida, and for East Coast Rotary Meeting at The Homestead in addition to regular fall, Christmas and Spring concerts.
+An Angel Choir class taught by Joy Anderson is added in January for ages 6-7.

-Membership totals 175 in Angel Choir (ages 6-7), Preparatory Choir, Treble Choir, and Concert Choir.
+Membership totals 175 in Angel Choir class (ages 6-7), Preparatory Choir, Treble Choir, and Concert Choir.
 Concert Choir makes its first international tour to the Tuscany Children’s Choir Festival in Florence, Italy, in July, 2001.
 Concert Choir is headline choir at Organization of American Kodály Educators Conference in Williamsburg.
 CDs Our Own Song and A Sparkling Christmas released.
-Erica McClellan begins as accompanist, Joy Anderson begins as Angel Choir Director, and David Williams begins as Music Theory Instructor.
+Erica McClellan begins as accompanist and David Williams begins as Music Theory Instructor.
 Judy Leaman becomes full-time Choir Manager.

-Membership totals 175 in Angel Choir, Preparatory Choir, Treble Choir, and Concert Choir.
+SVCC celebrates 10th anniversary!
+Membership totals 175 in Angel Choir class, Preparatory Choir, Treble Choir, and Concert Choir.
 Maurita Eberly begins as accompanist.
-The Concert Choir sings by invitation at the American Choral Directors Association Conference with the Florida State University Singers and Sir David Willcocks from London, England in Festival Concert in Charlotte, North Carolina, in addition to regular fall, Christmas and Spring concerts.
+10th anniversary piece by Celah Pence is commissioned and performed.
+The Concert Choir sings by invitation at the American Choral Directors Association Conference with the Florida State University Singers and Sir David Willcocks from London, England in Festival Concert in Charlotte, North Carolina, in addition to regular fall, Christmas and spring concerts.

-Membership totals 192 in two Angel Choirs, Preparatory Choir, Treble Choir and Concert Choir.
-Concert Choir performs concert with Blue Ridge Choristers in Winchester, Virginia, in Washington, DC, and on Concert Series in Staunton.
+Membership totals 192 in two Angel Choir classes, Preparatory Choir, Treble Choir and Concert Choir.
+Concert Choir performs concerts with Blue Ridge Choristers in Winchester, Virginia, in Washington, DC, and on Concert Series in Staunton.
 American Boychoir sings concert and Boychoir workshop is held.
 Christmas Comin’ and Here’s to Song CDs are released this year.
-Music theory book study is replaced by Kodály sight-singing plan.
+Music theory book study is replaced by Kodály-based sight-singing plan.

-Membership totals 192 in two Angel Choirs, Preparatory Choir, Treble Choir, and Concert Choir.
+Membership totals 192 in two Angel Choir classes, Preparatory Choir, Treble Choir, and Concert Choir.
 A quintet from The Washington Symphonic Brass joins the choirs for the annual Christmas Concerts.
-Winds of Peace CD is released in the Fall.
+Winds of Peace CD is released in the fall.
 Concert Choir is headline choir for Children in Harmony Festival in Orlando.
-Joy Anderson is named Assistant Director for Angel Choir, Prep Choir, and solfege studies.
+Celah Pence steps down as Preparatory Choir Director and Joy Anderson is named Assistant Director for Angel Choir, Prep Choir, and solfege studies.
 Ruby Hostetler serves as interim Angel Choir II director.
-Kodály sight singing plan, designed by Mrs. Anderson, is implemented.
+Kodály-based musicianship booklets are implemented.

-Membership totals 193 in two Angel Choirs, Preparatory Choir, Treble Choir, and Concert Choir.
+Membership totals 193 in two Angel Choir classes, Preparatory Choir, Treble Choir, and Concert Choir.
 The Angel Choir and the Trumpeter CD is released in October.
 Christmas concerts include guest harpist, and regular fall and spring concerts are performed.
-Concert Choir participants in the Pacific Rim Children’s Chorus Festival in Honolulu, Hawaii, in July.
+Concert Choir participates in the Pacific Rim Children’s Chorus Festival in Honolulu, Hawaii, in July.

-Membership totals 220 in three Angel Choirs, Preparatory Choir, Treble Choir, Concert Choir.
-Fall and spring concerts are performed, and Christmas concerts feature violinists.
+Membership totals 220 in three Angel Choir classes, Preparatory Choir, Treble Choir, and Concert Choir.
+Fall, Christmas, and spring concerts are held.
 Concert Choir is featured in Contemporary Music Festival at JMU.
 Selected members perform with Cetic violinist Eileen Ivers.
 Composer Paul Bouman writes Nobody Songs for SVCC.
-Concert Choirs sings for the American Choral Directors Association Conference in Charleston, West Virginia, and at the Heritage Festival for advanced Treble Choirs in New York City.
+Concert Choirs sings for the American Choral Directors Association Conference in Charleston, West Virginia, and at the Heritage Festival for advanced Treble Choirs at Riverside Church in New York City.
 Shenandoah CD is released.

 SVCC celebrates 15th anniversary!
-Membership totals 227 in five classes (Beginners & Explorers), Preparatory Choir, Treble Choir, and Concert Choir.
+Membership totals 227 in five classes (Beginners & Angel Choir, newly named “Explorers”), Preparatory Choir, Treble Choir, and Concert Choir.
 Fall and spring concerts are given, and Christmas concerts feature Washington Symphonic Brass Quintet.
 American Boychoir sings concert with SVCC in February.
 Concert Choir participates in the Carnegie Hall Children’s Chorus Festival in New York City in May.
 Silent Night CD is released.
 Linda Hatcher is added as part-time office staff.

 Membership totals 202 in four classes (Beginners & Explorers), Preparatory Choir, Treble Choir, and Concert Choir.
 Concert Choir sings for Desmond Tutu Award Ceremony at JMU in September, and participates in Voices United Children’s Choir Festival with three other children’s choirs in Charlotte, North Carolina, in February before Julia White goes on sabbatical.
 Janet Hostetter serves as guest director for remainder of spring semester.
 Christmas Joy CD is released.
-Yvette replaces Linda Hatcher as part-time office staff.
+Yvette Peake replaces Linda Hatcher as part-time Office Assistant.